lll44/Study/05 - Tools/Obsidian/Taming Obsidian - A Case Study.md

 Here are a list of some of our primary requirements along with how we met them using Obsidian.

 1. Markdown
-	- Description: The preferred format for notes themselves was unanimously Markdown.
-If you haven’t come across it already, Markdown is a lightweight HTML-lite-like language designed specifically for formatting text quickly.
+	- Description: Unanimously preferred format for coders.
+Markdown is a lightweight HTML-lite-like language designed specifically for formatting text quickly.
 It is also an application-agnostic format that could persist in other applications if needed.
-	- In Obsidian: Obsidian maintains all vault notes and structure in a top level folder corresponding to the vault itself.
-After that the structure is just like any other folder/subfolder directory and notes are maintained as Markdown (.md) files.
+	- In Obsidian: Obsidian vaults are the folder/subfolder directories on your device and notes are maintained as Markdown (.md) files.
 2. Plaintext Backend
 	- Description: Maintaining a plaintext backend of notes as markdown files allows it to be application agnostic and .
 It also enabled the direct addition, manipulation, searching of content across the vault and provides the easiest possible automation for the notes.
 	- In Obsidian: Like mentioned above, Obsidian maintains all notes as Markdown (.md) files and in a traditional directory structure.
 3. Git Managed
-	- Description: Git is a backup system used by developers that allow you to version control the notes easily, to keep them easily organized and collab around them.
+	- Description: [[Git]] is a backup system used by developers that allow you to version control the notes easily, to keep them easily organized and collab around them.
 It is not an instant system like dropbox but is much more powerful.
 Requires small overhead to learn.
 	- In Obsidian: The plugin [Denolehov’s Obsidian-Git](https://github.com/denolehov/obsidian-git). anyone who has worked in a collaborative Git development environment can tell you, this type of shared commit access to a repository can result in conflicts quickly.
 For us, this has been manageable through the assignment of few plugin settings which we’ll discuss later in this article.
 4. Reduced Overhead
 	- Description: We needed to lower the barrier of entry required for committing new content.
 A [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) like note-taking and knowledge management ideology, empower users to simply ‘create content’ atomically and have the methodology specifics abstracted from that process.
 	- In Obsidian: The plugin, [Templater](https://github.com/SilentVoid13/Templater)we us a single ‘master’ template which was run on the creation of any new note.
 All content must be generated using this template and, based on a categorization selected during creation, sections of markdown are assembled to produce the corresponding boilerplate note structure.
-  5. Personal Repository
+  1. Personal Repository
 	- Description: In addition to the group repository, we acknowledged that each consultant should maintain notes which did not need to be visible by the collective team.
 	- In Obsidian: To offer this functionality, we simply created a folder within the group repository that was defined with the .gitignore.
 This allowed personal and group notes to be viewed in a single pane, something that is otherwise not possible using Obsidian.

 ## Our Implementation